tobischulz/vue-laravel-spa/README.md

 ## Laravel Sanctum Fortify Vue SPA

-A very simple and clean SPA boilerplate to star a new SPA project with authentication and API.
+A very simple and clean SPA boilerplate to start a new SPA project with authentication and API.
 This boilerplate uses the following tools:

 - [Laravel 9.x](https://github.com/laravel/laravel)
 - [Laravel Sanctum](https://laravel.com/docs/9.x/sanctum)